AI-Ready Knowledge Base

 structured for AI.

 neura11y is a structured accessibility knowledge base built for AI context loading and RAG pipelines.
-88 markdown files covering WCAG 2.2, WAI-ARIA, seven social platforms, document formats, legal compliance, component patterns, and more — all with YAML frontmatter for clean ingestion.
+178 markdown files covering WCAG, WAI-ARIA, seven social platforms, document workflows, voice UI, kiosk guidance, legal compliance, component patterns, and more — all with YAML frontmatter for clean ingestion.

 • 7 social platforms